Hackathon

 Ticket to the BRYCK universe

-Pitch your business idea to a jury of industry leaders, researchers, and investors — and unlock access to our entire network through follow-up opportunities like Bootcamps.
+Present your idea at pitch night to a jury of industry leaders, founders and experts.
+Through pitch training and feedback, you sharpen your story and unlock access to follow-up opportunities within the BRYCK ecosystem.

 VALIDATED POTENTIAL